AmalChandru/AmalChandru/README.md

     </td>
   </tr>
   </table>
-  `My Best Friend is a person who will give me a book I have not read.` So, feel free to add more to the tiny list above.
+  "My Best Friend is a person who will give me a book I have not read"- Lincoln.
+So, feel free to add more to the tiny list above.

 #### Rationalist, Self-Taught Programmer, Technical Content Writer
 - 🔭 Currently working on [zstream](https://www.zstream.in/)